Blood and Cardiovascular diseasesDiseases and conditions

 High blood pressure (hypertension) is a silent killer.
 It damages organs over time.
 But did you know it affects your skin?
 High blood pressure effect on your skin can make you look older.
 Understanding this link is important.
 It encourages proactive health management.

 Those wrinkles and age spots might not just be from aging!
-That your blood pressure could be silently aging your skin from the inside out.
+Your blood pressure could be silently aging your skin from the inside out.
 Keep reading to discover the hidden connection.

 In this article, we will explore how hypertension impacts your skin.
 We will also discuss prevention and management.
 The goal is to empower you with knowledge.